Free unclaimed money.

 The U.S. Treasury currently holds on to more than $15 billion worth of unclaimed savings bonds.
 You can either fill out a form for free that you download from the website and mail it in, or, if it's a bond issued before 1974 that you need to claim on, supply the owner's Social Security number and other documentation.

-Find unclaimed money in old accounts at closed banks
+Find unclaimed money for free in old accounts at closed banks

 Some banks are shut down by the authorities for various regulatory reasons.
 Or they merge or a local branch near you goes out of business.
 If you had a long-forgotten account in such a bank at some point, the money in it could be covered by the FDIC.
 You could look on the FDIC's free website at for information on money in banks closed between 1989 and 1993.